jl00022/Predicting-Prime-Counting-Function-using-ML-techniques/README.md

 However, when evaluating **Absolute Percentage Error (APE) on values beyond the training range**, MLR again outperformed the others.
 The remaining models (Random Forest and Neural Network) showed significantly lower accuracy, likely because they are not well-suited for **extrapolation**.

-Overall, **MLR is the best-performing model** in this study, as it generalises well and is capable of **extrapolating to values 10x and even 100x larger than the maximum value in the training data**—a key advantage for this task.
+Overall, **MLR is the best-performing model** in this study, as it generalises well and is capable of **extrapolating to values 10x and even 100x larger than the maximum value in the training data**.

 ## Dependencies